irenelam22/TinySearchEngine/common/README.md

 ### Assumptions

-No assumptions beyond those made within the spec.
+I made all assumptions listed within the spec.
+In addition, I wasn't sure what methods would be shared between crawler, indexer, and querier, so I only included `isDirectory`, `pagefetcher`, and `pagesaver` within `pagedir`.

 ### Files